AeroNyxNetwork/AeroNyx-Ed25519/README.md

    - New privacy keys generated and encrypted with current session key
    - Node sends `KeyRotation` packet with new encrypted key for forward secrecy

-> *"AeroNyx demonstrates how a privacy-first architecture can bridge Web3 with AI computing needs.
-By enabling distributed, privacy-preserving compute access on-demand, it creates a viable alternative to centralized cloud providers while maintaining the privacy and security guarantees expected in sensitive AI workflows."* — Sarah Martinez, Founders Fund

-> *"The AeroNyx protocol represents the next evolutionary step in decentralized infrastructure.
-By tokenizing privacy computing capacity, it creates economic incentives that align network participants while delivering the computational resources needed for advanced AI workloads.
-This positions AeroNyx at the intersection of DePIN, privacy tech, and AI—three of the most promising areas in Web3."*

 ## Recent Updates (May 14, 2025)

 - Added node registration system with API integration